 Experts don’t know exactly how it is passed on, or how easily transmission can happen.
 Many of the cases detected initially were tied directly to a market in Wuhan.
 But some of the subsequent infections were clearly examples of person-to-person spread.

-During previous outbreaks due to other coronavirus (Middle-East Respiratory Syndrome (MERS) and the Severe Acute Respiratory Syndrome (SARS)), human-to-human transmission occurred through droplets, contact and fomites, suggesting that the transmission mode of the 2019-nCoV can be similar.
+During previous outbreaks due to other coronavirus (Middle-East Respiratory Syndrome (MERS) and the Severe Acute Respiratory Syndrome (SARS)), human-to-human transmission occurred through droplets, contact and fomites, suggesting that the transmission mode of the COVID-19 can be similar.

 The World Health Organisation’s (WHO) goal is to interrupt the transmission of the virus from one person to another in China and to prevent exportation of cases from China to other countries and territories.

 What are the symptoms of this viral infection?

 As health officials have learned more, they’ve seen a broader array of symptoms, according to the WHO.
 Overall, health authorities say symptoms include cough, high temperature, runny nose and shortness of breath.
 A number of patients have been treated at hospitals and released within a few days.

 What should hotel operators do?